Author Manuscripts in PMC

 All author manuscripts include the corresponding PMCID, NIHMSID (or other manuscript ID), and PMID in the top right-hand corner of the display.

 Use these search filters to find all author manuscripts in PMC or PubMed.

 Author Manuscript Dataset

-The PMC Author Manuscript Dataset (“Dataset”) consists of all NIH author manuscripts that have been made available in PMC in compliance with the NIH Public Access Policy or similar policies of other funders posted to PMC since July 2008.
-The text of manuscripts in the Dataset may be downloaded in XML and plain text formats using the download methods described below.These files are available for text mining.
+The PMC Author Manuscript Dataset consists of author manuscripts that have been made available in PMC in compliance with the NIH Public Access Policy or similar policies of other funders since July 2008.
+The text of manuscripts in the Dataset may be retrieved in XML and plain text formats.
+The files are available for text mining.
 They may also be used consistent with the principles of applicable copyright law.
+Learn more.

 For More Information

 For information on depositing a paper in PMC in compliance with a funder's policy, see For Authors.
 Publishers interested in providing deposit support on behalf of authors should see the For Publishers page for an overview of options.